 The sky was darkening and after a further delay when a TR7 V8 rolled in the Esses, I decided to pack up early as apart from anything else I knew my time would not be improved.
 Chris Green took BTD in his 1.6 litre OMS 28 on 27.05s, the official results are here and all times are here.

 Sunday proved to be more of the same and the weather forecast suggested dry conditions all day which proved correct.
-There were many different cars in the paddock today although several from Saturday joined our class including the red Lotus 35 and a quick pale green Lotus 23.
+There were many different cars in the paddock today although several from Saturday joined our class including the handsome red Lotus 35 and a quick pale green Lotus 23.
 Mike is a regular here in his historic 4 litre Chapman Mercury Special although he scratched after practice.
 The George family's B19 appeared for the day and Michael brought his Lotus 51 FF, his driving slightly detuned following an incident in his Lotus Elan on Saturday.
 With pleasant track conditions the competition followed much the pattern of Saturday and many of the times were similar.
 The B19 was back from France having competed at Etretat at the end of August.
-Happily, we were in the same area in the paddock so there was little need to play musical cars between the paddock sheds, although car numbers needed changing.
-The new regime of identical numbers and sheds for 2-day events arrived and apparently has now departed, another helpful inovation seemingly discarded despite the volumous office staff now residing in the tasteful restored farmayrd..
+Happily, we remained in the same area of paddock so there was little need to play musical cars between the paddock sheds, although car numbers needed changing.
+The new regime of identical numbers and sheds for 2-day events arrived and apparently has now departed, another helpful innovation seemingly discarded despite the numerically expanding office staff now residing in their tasteful restored farmyard offices.

 One more event entered this season, the American and Classic fest at Prescott at the end of the month.
 Saturday will be within a mix of mainly modern single seaters so the Ensign can revert to its correct place in the competitive food chain whilst on Sunday the Ensign is too modern in the pre-1971 class!
 Whatever, I'm sure it will be a pleasant conclusion to my 2017 season, with a busy winter ahead.